At Influitive, we’re building a new software category around the idea of advocate marketing (also sometimes called “advocacy marketing”).

 - How advocate marketing delivers results to your entire company

 - A benchmark report explaining how to measure the ROI of advocacy

 4. Isn’t this just like an online community?
 Or a reference program?
 We already a bunch of engagement programs.
 We don’t need more!

 Advocate marketing programs can replace redundant or under-performing engagement programs.
-The right advocate marketing platform (shameless plug!) can often handle the functions of:
+The right customer advocacy platform (shameless plug!) can often handle the functions of: